-Miss BumBum Suzy Cortez Flaunts Her Derriere In A NSFW Pose, And Fans Are Going Wild
+Suzy Cortez Flaunts Her Derriere In A NSFW Pose, And Fans Are Going Wild

-Miss BumBum Suzy Cortez has just been declared to have the best derriere in the world… again.
-Though she won the Brazilian Miss BumBum contest in 2015, she recently reclaimed her title — and on a global scale.
+Suzy Cortez has just been declared to have the best derriere in the world... again.
+Though she won the Brazilian Miss BumBum contest in 2015, she recently reclaimed her title -- and on a global scale.
 The 2019 competition was international, and despite the even larger number of competitors, Suzy still reigned supreme.

 With such a prestigious posterior, it's little surprise that the brunette beauty has been open about flaunting her asset.
 Earlier this weekend, she offered a close-up of her derriere, much to her fans' delight.
 But in her most recent post, she upped the ante, spreading her legs with her back to the camera to give her audience a view that leaves very little to the imagination.